 What is the Power Play?

 Power Play is an option that is currently offered in all states that sell Powerball tickets except California.
-For an extra $1.00 per ticket you can increase your original prize amount if you win a non-jackpot prize winnings by 2, 3, 4, 5, or 10 times.
+For an extra $1.00 per ticket you can increase your non-jackpot prize winnings by 2, 3, 4, 5, or 10 times.
 (The 10 times Power Play is only available when the jackpot is $150 million or less.)

 Power Play is not available in California because of state law that requires all lottery prizes to be paid out on a pari-mutuel basis.

-A player must choose the Power Play option when they buy their Powerball ticket, and then the ticket must match one of the 9 Ways to Win (except the jackpot) before the increased prize takes effect.
+A player must choose the Power Play option when they buy their Powerball ticket, and then the ticket must match one of the 9 Ways to Win (except the jackpot) before the multiplier takes effect.
 Power Play costs an extra $1 per play.
 See How to Play Powerball for more information.

 What if more than one person wins?